harishsg99/Deep-learning-for-everyone/Readme.md

 ## I ❤❤ deep learning

-This repo aims contains code for no code deep learning tool by ScoopML Inc
+This repo aims to contain code for no code deep learning tool by ScoopML Inc